 |Seasons||Meteorological Season Dates||Astronomical Season Dates|

-This year’s September Equinox i.e the Fall Equinox in the northern hemisphere will happen on Wednesday, September 22, at sharp 19:21 Universal Time Coordinate (UTC).
+This year’s September Equinox i.e the Fall Equinox in the northern hemisphere will occur on Saturday, September 23, at sharp 06:50 Universal Coordinated Time (UTC).
 Not to mention, this astronomical event will occur at the same moment for all of us.

 Editor’s Choice: Seasons in Southern Hemisphere & its Bizarre Consequences

 That’s it for this post.
 If you like this article, share it if you like, like it if you share it.
 You can also find us on Mix, Twitter, Pinterest, and Facebook.
 Hey man, If you have come this far, do give us feedback in the comment section.
 It would make my day.
 You can also make a donation.
 Your donations will help us to run our website and serve you BETTER.
 Cheers!!!

 You might also like: